 What to Pack

-Get the Kids excited for Death Valley
+Get the Kids Excited for Their Visit to Death Valley

 I’ve incorporated those memories into my approach to family travel, so I always start the adventure at home by building up the boys’ excitement about our destination before we leave.
 When planning a family trip, I like to think of it as building an experience that will unfold for the kids little by little, hoping that they will be excited to recognize what we’ve seen in books and movies when they finally get to see it in person.